nightconcept/ai-rules/README.md

 ### Setup Gemini Gems

 1. Run `mise install` if Python is not already on your system.
 2. Run `mise run build` or `python scripts/build.py`.
 3. Open Google Gemini's Gem page.
 4. Create a new Gem.
-4. From the `build/gem` folder, the `agent-prompt.txt` should be pasted into the instructions box.
+5. From the `build/gem` folder, the `agent-prompt.txt` should be pasted into the instructions box.
 All other txt files should be added to the Knowledge box.
-5. Start prompting.
+6. Start prompting.

 ### Setup Dev Agent Rules

 1. Run `mise install` if Python 3.13+ is not already on your system.
 2. Run `mise run build` or `python scripts/build.py`.
 3. Copy over applicable files from `build/ide-rules` based on your IDE(s) to your project folders.
 4. Start prompting. _(Note: Roo Code rules only)

 ## Working with Terra

 Terra guides users through planning software projects using an AI assistant, the "Agile Project Planner," facilitated by a Google Gemini Gem.
 This assistant helps generate `PRD.md` (Product Requirements Document) and `TASKS.md` (Task List) files.
 The process is driven by user-selected workflows and templates.

--   **Gemini Workflows:** The user chooses one of three workflows:
+- **Gemini Workflows:** The user chooses one of four workflows:

   1. **Prototyper:** For rapidly planning small-scale prototypes.
   2. **Product Developer Workflow (PDW):** For planning the foundations of a new, larger product that will be iterated on with modular features developed by the Feature Development Workflow.
   3. **Feature Developer Workflow (FDW):** For planning a new feature for an existing product.
 Requires a product `PRD.md` of an existing product.
 A digest from gitingest is recommended.
+  4. **Operational Guidelines Workflow (OGW):** For collaboratively defining and generating a comprehensive `operational-guidelines.md` file, covering coding standards, testing strategies, error handling, security protocols, and other project-specific conventions.
+This document serves as a key reference for development and the Dev Agent.

 - **Collaborative Process:** The AI engages in a dialogue with the user, asking clarifying questions and refining document drafts based on feedback.
 - **Output:** The final outputs are clean Markdown-formatted `PRD.md` and `TASKS.md` files, to be placed in the project's `docs/` directory or features `docs/feat/<feat_name>`.

 ## References